Aung San Suu Kyi

 Her party boycotted the 2010 general election, resulting in a decisive victory for the military-backed Union Solidarity and Development Party (USDP).
 Aung San Suu Kyi became a member of the Pyithu Hluttaw (House of Representatives) while her party won 43 of the 45 vacant seats in the 2012 by-elections.
 In the 2015 general election, her party won a landslide victory, taking 86% of the seats in the Pyidaungsu Hluttaw, well more than the 67% supermajority needed to ensure that its preferred candidates were elected president and vice president in the Presidential Electoral College.
-Although she was prohibited from becoming president due to a clause in the Myanmar Constitution—her late husband and children are foreign citizens—she assumed the newly created role of State Counsellor of Myanmar, a role akin to a prime minister or a head of government.
+Although she was prohibited from becoming president owing to a clause in the Myanmar Constitution—her late husband and children are foreign citizens—she assumed the newly created role of State Counsellor of Myanmar, a role akin to a prime minister or a head of government.

 When she ascended to the office of state counsellor, Aung San Suu Kyi drew criticism from several countries, organisations and figures over Myanmar's inaction in response to the Rohingya genocide in Rakhine State and refusal to acknowledge that the Tatmadaw (armed forces) had committed massacres.
 Under her leadership, Myanmar also drew criticism for prosecutions of journalists.
 In 2019, Aung San Suu Kyi appeared in the International Court of Justice where she defended the Myanmar military against allegations of genocide against the Rohingya people.

 Aung San Suu Kyi, whose party had won the November 2020 general election, was arrested on 1 February 2021, after a coup d'état that returned the Tatmadaw to power and sparked protests across the country.
 Several charges were filed against her, and on 6 December 2021, she was sentenced to four years in prison on two of them.
 On 10 January 2022, she was sentenced to an additional four years on another set of charges.
-On 12 October 2022, she was convicted of two further charges of corruption and was sentenced to two terms of three years' imprisonment to be served concurrently.
+On 12 October 2022, she was convicted of two further charges of corruption.
+She was sentenced to two terms of three years' imprisonment to be served concurrently.
 On 30 December 2022, her trials ended with another conviction and an additional sentence of seven years' imprisonment for corruption.
 Aung San Suu Kyi's final sentence was of 33 years in prison, later reduced to 27 years.
+In 2026, the government further reduced her sentence and commuted it to house arrest.
 The United Nations, most European countries, and the United States condemned the arrests, trials, and sentences as politically motivated.

 Name

-Aung San Suu Kyi, like other Burmese names, includes no surname, but is only a personal name, in her case derived from three relatives: "Aung San" from her father, "Suu" from her paternal grandmother, and "Kyi" from her mother Khin Kyi.
+Aung San Suu Kyi, like other Burmese names, includes no surname, but is only a personal name, in her case derived from three relatives: "Aung San" from her father, "Suu" from her paternal grandmother, and "Kyi" from her mother, Khin Kyi.

 In Myanmar, Aung San Suu Kyi is often referred to as Daw Aung San Suu Kyi.
 Daw, literally meaning "aunt", is not part of her name but an honorific for any older and revered woman, akin to "Madam".
 She is sometimes addressed as Daw Suu or Amay Suu ("Mother Suu") by her supporters.